Overview of dual-energy x-ray absorptiometry

 - New Mexico Clinical Research & Osteoporosis Center

-Osteoporosis or low bone mass (osteopenia) occurs in about 53 million American men and women, accounting for 55 percent of the population age 50 years and over .
-Osteoporosis has been defined as “a skeletal disease characterized by compromised bone strength predisposing a person to an increased risk of fracture” .
+Osteoporosis or low bone mass (osteopenia) occurs in approximately 53 million American men and women, accounting for 55 percent of the population age 50 years and over .
+Osteoporosis is defined as "a skeletal disease characterized by compromised bone strength predisposing a person to an increased risk of fracture" .

 This topic review will discuss the clinical applications and interpretation of dual-energy x-ray absorptiometry (DXA) in evaluating osteoporosis.
 Other aspects of screening for osteoporosis are reviewed elsewhere.
 (See "Screening for osteoporosis".)